inmotionsoftware/ims-json/README.md

-The comparision was run against [jannson (v2.7)](http://www.digip.org/jansson/) a C library, [cson (831c0ee46e)](http://fossil.wanderinghorse.net/wikis/cson/?page=cson) another C library and [Gson (v2.3.1)](https://code.google.com/p/google-gson/) a popular Java based parser.
-Gson was included purely as a baseline between native code vs virtual machine code to illustrate how efficient C code can be.
-There are likely faster Java-based parsers out there.
+The comparision was run against [jannson (v2.7)](http://www.digip.org/jansson/) a C library, [cson (831c0ee46e)](http://fossil.wanderinghorse.net/wikis/cson/?page=cson) another C library, and [Gson (v2.3.1)](https://code.google.com/p/google-gson/) a popular Java based parser.

+Gson was included because I have used it in the past on some android projects and as a reference point to see how a non-C based parsers stacks up.
+It is particularly poor in memory usage which has more to do with Java overhead than anything else.
+If you need to load some large json docs in Java you might be better off using a stream parser or wrapping ims-json with some jni calls...

 ### Runtime performance
 library | citylots.json| magic.json|